 Our academies play a crucial role in preventative education.
-Preventative education is most effective in the context of a whole-school approach that prepares pupils for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
-Our Academies will have a clear set of values and standards, upheld, and demonstrated throughout all aspects of school life.
-These will be underpinned by the school's behaviour policy and pastoral support system, as well as by a planned programme of evidence based PSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
+Preventative education is most effective in the context of a whole-academy approach that prepares pupils for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
+Our Academies have a clear set of values and standards, upheld, and demonstrated throughout all aspects of academy life.
+These will be underpinned by the Trust's behaviour policy and pastoral support system, as well as by a planned programme of evidence based PSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.

-Such a programme should be fully inclusive and developed to be age and stage of development appropriate (especially when considering the needs of children with SEND and other vulnerabilities).
-This will be underpinned by:
+Ours programmes are fully inclusive and developed to be age and stage of development appropriate (especially when considering the needs of children with SEND and other vulnerabilities).
+This is underpinned by:

-- the school behaviour policy

-- a pastoral support system

-- a planned programme of PSHE delivered regularly, tackling issues such as: boundaries; consent; body confidence; stereotyping; and sexual harassment.
+- The Trust's behaviour policy. - A pastoral support system (The structure of this support system will be dependent on the size and staffing of the academy). - A planned programme of PSHE delivered regularly, tackling issues such as: boundaries; consent; body confidence; stereotyping; and sexual harassment.
 Child protection and wider child safety issues will be addressed in its wider context through the curriculum as appropriate in lesson time, focus days and during assemblies.
 Relevant issues will be addressed through the curriculum, for example self-esteem, emotional literacy, assertiveness, and bullying.

-Online Safety and Filtering and Monitoring
+8. Online Safety and Filtering and Monitoring

 It is essential that children are safeguarded from potentially harmful and inappropriate communications and online material.
 The academy's Online Safety Policy explains how we try to keep pupils safe in the academy and protect and educate pupils in the safe use of technology.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
-Serious incidents may be managed in line with our Sexual Exploitation policy or Safeguarding and Child Protection procedures.
+Serious incidents may be managed in line with our Sexual Exploitation procedures or Safeguarding and Child Protection procedures.
 Many pupils own or have access to handheld devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
 We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.

-To address this, our academy aims to:
+To address this, our Academy aims to:

-- Have robust processes in place to ensure the online safety of pupils, staff, volunteers, and governors. - Protect and educate the whole academy community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones'). - Set clear guidelines for the use of mobile phones for the whole academy community. - Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate.
+- Have robust processes in place to ensure the online safety of pupils, staff, volunteers, and Governors. - Protect and educate the whole Academy community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones'). - Set clear guidelines for the use of mobile phones for the whole academy community. - Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate.

-The 4 key categories of risk Our approach to online safety is based on addressing the following categories of risk:
+The 4 key categories of risk

+Our approach to online safety is based on addressing the following categories of risk:

-- Content being exposed to illegal, inappropriate or harmful content, such as pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism - Contact being subjected to harmful online interaction with other users, such as childtochild pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes - Conduct personal online behaviour that increases the likelihood of, or causes, harm, such as making, sending and receiving explicit images (e.g., consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying; and - Commerce risks such as online gambling, inappropriate advertising, phishing and/or financial scams
+- Content being exposed to illegal, inappropriate or harmful content, such as pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism - Contact being subjected to harmful online interaction with other users, such as child-to-child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes - Conduct personal online behaviour that increases the likelihood of, or causes, harm, such as making, sending and receiving explicit images (e.g., consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying; and - Commerce risks such as online gambling, inappropriate advertising, phishing and/or financial scams